 Lisa received a B.A. in Psychology from San Diego State University and a Master’s in Public Health from Loma Linda University School of Public Health., She is also a yoga teacher and certified peace ambassador.
 Lisa loves to run, practice yoga, and hang out with her family.

 Direct dial: 916.287.9885

 Christopher Martin joined Housing California in August 2017 as a legislative advocate with a focus on California homelessness policy.
+Chris now leads Housing California’s policy team as the Policy Director.
 Prior to joining Housing California, Chris worked as Executive Director for Friends of the Shawnee National Forest in Southern Illinois advocating for public lands and sustainability.